luobox/Personal-Site-of-Jack-Kinsella/_posts/24-4-2014-on-passive-income.markdown

 I started by building an example of the crappiest of all website categories: a directory.
-The beauty of a directory is that it's simple enough for an extremely newbie programmer, and the business model is every bit as suited to a newbie businessman.
+The beauty of a directory is that it's simple enough for an extremely newbie programmer, and the straightforward business model is every bit as suited to a newbie businessman.
 My pitch went like this: You're a lawyer in Ireland, you have no website, you pay me 100 euros a year for your place on "findsolicitors.ie".
 The Yellow Pages telephone directory in my parent's